* Civil rights leader

 Claiming Racism in Jena, Louisiana

 In December 2006, Jackson similarly turned his attention to a racially charged incident that had occurred in Jena, Louisiana—a mostly white town of approximately 3,000 people.
 Specifically, on December 4, 2006, Jena High School football player Mychal Bell had led a gang of eight to ten fellow black students in pummeling a white 11th-grader named Justin Barker.
-The assailants beat Barker into unconsciousness in what the Jena Times called “one of the most violent attacks in Jena High School’s history.”
+The assailants beat Barker into unconsciousness in what was described as “one of the most violent attacks in Jena High School history.”

 Six of Barker’s black assailants were originally charged with attempted second-degree murder.
 On September 10, 2007, Jackson went to Jena and threatened to organize a “major demonstration” of perhaps 40,000 angry protesters unless Bell’s sentence was thrown out and the charges against the remaining attackers were reduced to misdemeanors.
 Four days after Jackson’s threat, Judicial District Court Judge J.P.
 Mauffray, Jr. vacated Bell’s adult conviction and ordered that he be retried as a juvenile.
 Nonetheless, on September 20, 2007, tens of thousands of (mostly black) demonstrators from all over the United States descended on Jena to protest the allegedly unfair legal treatment of the six black assailants.
 Key organizers of the demonstration included Al Sharpton and Jesse Jackson.
 Comparing the case to seminal civil-rights moments like the Montgomery bus boycott of 1955, Jackson said: “In Jena, for those who have been under the illusion that changes have occurred, this is a wake-up call.”